 Well, my official country count is up to 16!
 It’s been a productive weekend in that department.
 As I’ve talked about before, France is very into the concept of vacations.
 In my 7 short months of work, I have 8 weeks off.
 Right now I’m in the midst of the 2 week winter break.

-Before we were even accepted to this internship, me and Olimpia had planned on a trip to Germany.
-Next week, we’re leaving for that!
+Before we were even accepted to this internship, Olimpia and I had planned on a trip to Germany.
+We're headed there next week!
 Pretty last minute, we decided to go on a short trip to Belgium together as well.
 Why not, right?

 When we got out of the metro, we turned left.
 After walking for a few minutes and not finding the right street we came across a Scientology building.
 We kind of giggled at how random that was, and then trekked back to the metro to try again.
 This time we turned right and a few minutes later we found a ward building...directly in front of the street we’d been looking for for the last 15 minutes.